Solar sail: Solar Cruiser

+In August 2019, NASA awarded the Solar Cruiser team $400,000 for nine-month mission concept studies.
+The spacecraft would have a 1672 sqm solar sail and would orbit the Sun in a polar orbit, while the coronagraph instrument would enable simultaneous measurements of the Sun's magnetic field structure and velocity of coronal mass ejections.
+If selected for further development, it would have launched in 2025.
+However, Solar Cruiser was not approved to advance to phase C of its development cycle and was subsequently discontinued.

+Projects still in development or unknown status

 Gossamer deorbit sail

 As of December 2013, the European Space Agency (ESA) has a proposed deorbit sail, named "Gossamer", that would be intended to be used to accelerate the deorbiting of small (less than 700 kg) artificial satellites from low Earth orbits.
 The launch mass is 2 kg with a launch volume of only 15×15×25 cm.
 Once deployed, the sail would expand to 5 × 5 m and would use a combination of solar pressure on the sail and increased atmospheric drag to accelerate satellite reentry.